Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 <!--END CHALLENGE-->

 Now that we have the helper function `generate_word_progress_string` working, let's revisit our original goal.
-Right now we're returning the display string, but we really want to display it.
+Right now we're returning the progress string, but what we really want to do is display it.
 Let's switch to printing out the result instead of returning it.
 We'll rename our function to `print_word_progress_string`:

 ```python